Thermomix Macarons

 Whisk 2 min/37C/Speed 3.5 no measuring cup.

-Remove lid and scrape down the sides of Thermomix bowl with spatula.
+Remove the lid and scrape down the sides of the Thermomix bowl with a spatula.

 Whisk again 2 min/37C/Speed 3.5 no measuring cup.
 While whisking, slowly add granulated sugar through the lid.